Parallel-NetCDF/PnetCDF/benchmarks/README.md

      [E3SM-IO](https://github.com/Parallel-NetCDF/E3SM-IO) which can be used to
      evaluate the I/O performance of E3SM.
-   + It's data partitioning method is based on the Hilbert space curve algorithm, which results in a highly irregular, non-contiguous pattern.
+   + It's data partitioning method is based on the Hilbert space curve algorithm, which results in a highly irregular, non-contiguous pattern, per variable.
 Such patterns always post a great challenge for I/O libraries to achieve a scalable performance when storing data in files in the canonical order.
    + Example of performance evaluation results (measured on June 23, 2026).
      * Machine: [Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/)
        at NERSC.